oracle/graal/docs/tools/vscode/graalvm/README.md

 # GraalVM Tools for Java Extension

-[GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) provides basic support for editing and debugging programs running on [GraalVM](http://www.graalvm.org) in Visual Studio Code.
+[GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) extension provides a full-fledged support for the Java language and, additionally, enables a polyglot environment in VS Code, making it a comfortable and convenient integrated development environment to work with.
+Users can edit and debug applications written in the GraalVM supported languages (Java, JS, Ruby, R, and Python) without the need to install any other additional extensions.
 The extension is Technology Preview.

-GraalVM Tools for Java extension provides a full-fledged support for the Java language and, additionally, enables a polyglot environment in VS Code, making it a comfortable and convenient integrated development environment to work with.
-Users can edit and debug applications written in the GraalVM supported languages (Java, JS, Ruby, R, and Python) without the need to install any other additional extensions.

 #### Table of contents
 - [Features](#features)